 Under the direct supervision of our licensed instructors, the riding program caters to the different levels of instruction based specifically on your child's ability.
-During daily riding lessons, campers work with an individual riding instructor who provides not only personalized attention, but encouragement for first time riders and challenges those who have ridden before.
+During daily one-on-one riding lessons, campers work with an individual riding instructor who provides not only personalized attention, but encouragement for first time riders and challenges those who have ridden before.
 While awaiting their lesson, the group works with a care and management instructor who teaches the children the importance and responsibility of caring for horses.
 At the completion of each two week session, every camper receives a signature, commemorative photo while on horseback.
 For riding, all Day Campers are required to supply long pants and hard soled leather boots with heels (ankle high is enough).

 Work boots are ideal and worn by most children in lieu of actual riding apparel.
 ASTM/SEI certified helmets are supplied.

 Project Soar is an adventure activity designed to challenge all age levels.
 A carefully planned obstacle course was created to encourage games of the mind.
 Highly qualified instructors assist the children on an individual basis as well as with group aptitude.
 Having been part of the camp curriculum since 1988, Project Soar was designed to reinforce important skills of team building, confidence, balance, and a challenge towards personal success.
-Since its inception, the camp’s ropes course has significantly expanded, adding new and increasingly challenging elements for all ages each year.

 Adhering to the guidelines set forth by the American Red Cross, each staff member is required to obtain certification to become part of the PFDC pool staff.
 When the camper groups arrive at swimming they are subdivided into smaller groups which enables each instructor to focus on the skill development of your child thus creating an atmosphere for individual attention and progress.